Breaking Bad (franchise): Snow Globe: A Breaking Bad Short (2020)

 In conjunction with the television premiere of El Camino: A Breaking Bad Movie on AMC, the network released a three-minute short film Snow Globe: A Breaking Bad Short on its official YouTube account on February 17, 2020.

 American Greed: James McGill (2022)

 In April 2022, a few weeks before Better Call Sauls sixth season premiere, the CNBC Prime YouTube account uploaded American Greed: James McGill.
-Written by Peter Gould's assistant Valerie Chu, the ten-minute short was a mockumentary done in the style of the documentary series American Greed.
-It featured interviews of several recurring Better Call Saul characters recounting their memories of Jimmy McGill and Kim Wexler.
+Written by Peter Gould's assistant Valerie Chu, the ten-minute short is a mockumentary done in the style of the documentary series American Greed.
+It features interviews with several recurring Better Call Saul characters recounting their memories of Jimmy McGill and Kim Wexler.

 Breaking Good (2023)

 On February 12, 2023, a commercial for PopCorners chips aired during Super Bowl LVII.
 Titled Breaking Good, the short was filmed in a desert past Lancaster, California.
-It was directed by Vince Gilligan and featured Bryan Cranston, Aaron Paul, and Raymond Cruz reprising their roles as Walter White, Jesse Pinkman, and Tuco Salamanca, respectively.
+It was directed by Vince Gilligan and features Bryan Cranston, Aaron Paul, and Raymond Cruz reprising their roles as Walter White, Jesse Pinkman, and Tuco Salamanca, respectively.